 Hein de Haas is Professor of Sociology at the University of Amsterdam and founding member and former co-director of the International Migration Institute (IMI) of the University of Oxford.
 His research focuses on the linkages between migration and broader processes of social transformation and development in origin and destination countries.

 Polly Pallister-Wilkins is assistant professor in international relations and conflict resolution and governance, specialising in the intersection of humanitarian intervention and border control and is currently researching 'humanitarian borderwork' in Europe that builds on previous research into humanitarianism, border policing and the political sociologies of walls, fences and security barriers.
-Her Harvest Day question asks: Why is there an increase in humanitarian activity in border spaces and what effects does this humanitarian activity have?
+Topic: Why is there a need for life saving at borders?
+And what effects does this need for life saving have on the activities around and the geographical location of the border?

 Abbey Steele is assistant professor in the department of political science.
 In her research, she uses comparative methods to study civil wars, state building and governance, and political and criminal violence, primarily in Colombia.
 Her book Democracy and Displacement in Colombia's Civil War was recently published.
-Abbey Steele's Harvest Day topic will be understanding displacement in Colombia’s civil war: political cleansing.
+Topic: How does the case of Colombia lead us to rethink what we know about displacement in war?

 Anne de Jong is an assistant professor Anthropology of Conflict with a region expertise on the Middle East (Palestine, Lebanon, Syria and Bahrain).
 Prioritizing subaltern everyday perspectives, her research interest center on violence - nonviolence, radical activism and social movements, human rights, oppression and resistance, international solidarity and anti-colonial struggles.
-Her topic for Harvest Day is Civil Resistance Transitions:
+Topic: what are the indicators of change that foreshadow a transition from armed struggle to nonviolent resistance, and what are the tipping points when such transition occur?

 Anja van Heelsum is Assistant Professor at the Department of Political Science and has been involved with the Institute for Migration and Ethnic Studies (IMES) since 1997.
 She is broadly experienced migration scholar, with interest in a variety of subject, including migrants aspirations, the refugee “crisis”, refugee reception.
 Van Heelsum researches these topics in a multidisciplinary approach, where insights from psychology, political science, sociology and anthropology meet.
-Her topic for Harvest Day: the regulation of migration.
+Topic: The regulation of migration: How can we advance an alternative migration governance model?

 Nicky Pouw is Associate Professor in the Governance and Inclusive Development research programme (GID) of the AISSR.
 She is an economist with 20 years of research experience in international development studies, mainly in Sub-Saharan Africa.
 She aims to make a contribution to the construction of inclusive development indicators for African countries, and to initiate new research on how to include the poorest of the poor.

 Daniel Mügge is Professor of Political Arithmetic at the political science department of the UvA.
 In his research, Daniel Mügge analyses the political economy of macroeconomic indicators and the political origins of the formulas through which we calculate them.
 His inaugural lecture summarizes the essence of his research agenda, arguing for a Numeracy 2.0.
-His topic for Harvest Day: Why do we measure the economy the way we do?
-And how do our measurement choices matter to politics – both within countries and between them?
+Topic: Why do we measure the economy the way we do?
+And when we make those choices - how do they matter to our politics, both within countries and between them?

 Paul Mepschen is a postdoc at the Program Group Political Sociology at the University of Amsterdam.
 He has worked on sexual nationalism and the relations of sexuality, religion, and secularism in Western Europe.
 He received his PhD degree from the University of Amsterdam for his dissertation Everyday autochthony.
 Difference, discontent, and the politics of home in Amsterdam (2016), on the politics of autochthony in the Netherlands.
-His question for Harvest Day: How are we to understand the populist moment and what role can ethnographic research play in answering this question?
+Topic: How can we understand people's dissatisfaction and feelings of displacement in neoliberal Amsterdam?

 Tina Harris received her Ph.D. in Anthropology in 2009 from the Graduate Center, City University of New York.
 She is currently an Assistant Professor in the Department of Anthropology at the University of Amsterdam, and is a member of the AISSR Moving Matters research group.
-Her topic for Harvest Day: Cross-Border Trade in the Himalayas.
+Topic: How does ‘free trade’ work in a heavily-controlled border region like the Himalayan borders?

 Fenne Pinkster is Associate Professor in the field of Urban Geography, at the department of Geography, Planning and International Development Studies.
-Her research agenda concerns the geography of everyday urban life, and her topic for Harvest Day will be: the stickiness of stigma in the Amsterdam Bijlmer.
+Her research agenda concerns the geography of everyday urban life.
+Topic: How do residents perceive and experience place stigma, and what does it mean to live in a place that is seen by the outside world as the worst neighbourhood in the country such as the Amsterdam Bijlmer?

 Bowen Paulle, Assistant Professor of Sociology, is presently principal investigator of a five-year, mixed method evaluation project in 'High Dosage Tutoring'.
 The primary aim of this effort is to achieve measurable increases in the cognitive and socio-emotional development of students.
 Paulle will speak about the the Mundus College project in Amsterdam ('Mundus More Math') which finished recently.
 More information can be found here.

 Herman van de Werfhorst is professor of sociology at the University of Amsterdam, and director of the Amsterdam Centre for Inequality Studies (AMCIS).
-During Harvest Day, he will shed some light on different puzzles in education research: early selection in education systems, specific education and civic engagement gaps by education.
+Topic: Are inequalities in education produced by the education system?

 Bram Lancee is Associate Professor of Sociology.
 His academic interests include ethnic inequality in the labour market, social capital and social participation, attitudes towards immigrants, ethnic diversity, and quantitative research methods.
 Lancee is also work package leader in the Horizon 2020 project 'Growth, Equal Opportunities, Migration and Markets (GEMM; see also www.gemm2020.eu).
 His question for Harvest Day, based on the research in GEMM: Are there cross-national differences in discrimination of ethnic minorities on the labour market, and how does this vary across ethnic minority groups?